kirtide/SynthMSAADisabler/README.md

 ## Installation

-1. Make sure you have [MelonLoader](https://melonwiki.xyz/) installed, instructions can be found here - [https://wiki.synthriderz.com/en/guides/installing-mods](https://wiki.synthriderz.com/en/guides/installing-mods)
+1. Make sure you have [MelonLoader](https://melonwiki.xyz/) installed (at least `v0.6.6`), instructions can be found here - [https://wiki.synthriderz.com/en/guides/installing-mods](https://wiki.synthriderz.com/en/guides/installing-mods)

 22. Next, grab the latest mod version from the [Releases](https://github.com/kirtide/SynthMSAADisabler/releases) section, and place the '.dll' file in your 'SynthRiders/Mods/' folder.